Ubisoft confirms that a Splinter Cell remake is real and in development

 It feels like there have been rumors and reports around a revival of the Splinter Cell series for years now and finally we’ve got confirmation of something.
 That said, we weren’t fully expecting a remake of the original game.

-But maybe that's the right approach for now; to go back to the series' roots and re-discover what made fans fall in love with it in the first place.
-That's kind of the vibe we got from Ubisoft CEO Yves Guillemot in 2019 when he suggested in an interview with IGN that the publisher was ready to revive the series again but noted that "the last time we did a Splinter Cell, we had lots of pressure from all the fans actually saying, ‘Don’t change it, don’t do this, don’t do that,’" which made "some of the teams [...] more anxious to work on the brand."
+But maybe that's the right approach for now; to go back to the series' roots and re-discover and re-examine what made fans fall in love with it in the first place before doing something completely new.
+Back in 2019 Ubisoft CEO Yves Guillemot suggested in an interview with IGN that the publisher was ready to revive the series again but said it would need to offer something different, noting that "the last time we did a Splinter Cell, we had lots of pressure from all the fans actually saying, ‘Don’t change it, don’t do this, don’t do that,’" which made "some of the teams [...] more anxious to work on the brand."

 "Now," he added, "there are some things and some people that are now looking at the brand, taking care of the brand, so at one point you will see something, but I can’t say more than that."